-1.5 "Buyer's Premium" means the amount payable by the Buyer to CCA equal to 12.5%+VAT of the Hammer Price on Motor Vehicles and 20%+VAT of the Hammer Price for Automobilia and Lifestyle goods.
+1.5 "Buyer's Premium" means the amount payable by the Buyer to CCA calculated by reference to the hammer price and payable in addition to it.

 1.6 "Catalogue" the catalogue relating to the relevant Auction includes any advertisement, brochure, estimate, price list or other publication or webpage relating to one or more Lots.

-1.7 "Contract" means the agreement between the Buyer and the Seller on the successful bid of the Buyer on which the Lot is knocked down to them.
+1.7 "Contract" means the agreement between the Buyer and the Seller on the successful bid of the Buyer on which the Lot is sold to them.

-1.8 "Entry Fee" means the sum of £100 (exclusive of VAT), payable by the Seller for each Motor Vehicle entered into the Auction.
+1.8 "Cataloguing Fee" means the sum of £250 plus VAT payable by the Seller for each motor vehicle entered into the Auction.

 1.9 "Expenses" in relation to the sale of any Lot means CCA's charges and expenses payable by the Seller in addition to the Seller's Commission including insurance, storage, illustrations, auction Entry Fee, cleaning costs, photography costs, catalogue costs, special advertising, packing and freight of that Lot and any VAT thereon.

-1.10 "Hammer Price" means the price in pounds sterling at which a Lot is knocked down by the Auctioneer to the Buyer.
+1.10 "Hammer Price" means the price in pounds sterling at which a Lot is sold by the Auctioneer to the Buyer.

 1.11 "Lot" means any item(s) consigned to CCA with the view to its or their sale at Auction.